 Not only are opposition leaders persecuted by the government, but so are their families.
 An example of this involved the son and nephew of an opposition leader, whom, according to Amnesty International, the government arrested and held for nine months, only charging and convicting them for revealing state secrets at the end of their incarceration.

 The government’s influence reaches beyond silencing its opposition.
 When President Obiang’s son Teodorin was charged with embezzlement by the French government, Obiang responded by making his son vice president and accusing France of violating his immunity.

 In spite of the severe violations of human rights in Equatorial Guinea, many organizations have spoken out for government reform.
 According to the Human Rights Watch, Amnesty International and six other organizations condemned the government for silencing opposition leaders.

-The government is making an effort to improve how it treats opposition party.
+The government is making an effort to improve how it treats the opposition party.
 In order to join the Extractive Industries Transparency Initiative, Equatorial Guinea has to “refrain from actions which result in narrowing or restricting public debate in relation to implementation of the EITI.”
 In response to this, the government has allowed one of its opposition parties to resume business as of September 2016.

-The government is a large complication when it comes to improving the human rights in Equatorial Guinea, but there are small signs of improvement, which hopefully will continue into the future.
+The government is a large complication when it comes to improving human rights in Equatorial Guinea, but there are small signs of improvement, which hopefully will continue into the future.

 – Cortney Rowe